Mrs Bernice Law

 Dr Jarvis’s role is Consultant in Communicable Disease Control at Public Health England.
 As such, he prepares for and responds to incidents affecting the health of the public caused by infectious diseases and environmental hazards including chemicals, radiation and some physical hazards such as flooding, heatwaves and cold snaps.

 His geographical patch is Cheshire and Merseyside and he has particular interests in waterborne illness, environmental hazards, the health effects of climate change and the health benefits of sustainable development.

 Dr Jarvis was Head of the North West School of Public Health where he was responsible for the delivery of higher specialist training to 50 professionals wishing to become consultants in public health.
 He previously held office as Chairman of the Public Health Medicine Committee of the British Medical Association, with both medical professional and trade union functions.

 He is Honorary Clinical Lecturer at Liverpool University, including teaching and examining on the Masters in Public Health course.

 Economic & Social Represenative

-Damian Waters was appointed Regional Director of the CBI North West in January 2003 – prior that Damian was Assistant Director for the CBI North West and North Wales.
+Damian was appointed Regional Director of CBI North West in January 2003 having previously been Assistant Director for the CBI North West and North Wales.